cloudflare/cloudflare-docs/content/images/serve-images/serve-from-custom-domains.md

 ## ​​Advanced version

 {{<Aside type="note">}}
 This feature requires a Business or Enterprise plan to enable regex in Transform Rules.
-Refer to Cloudflare Transform Rules Availability for more information.
+Refer to Cloudflare [Transform Rules Availability](/rules/transform/#availability) for more information.
 {{</Aside>}}

-This example lets you rewrite a request from `example.com/images/some-image-id/w100,h300` to `example.com/cdn-cgi/imagedelivery/<ACCOUNT_HASH>/some-image-id/width=100,height=300` and implies Flexible variants feature is turned on.
+This example lets you rewrite a request from `example.com/images/some-image-id/w100,h300` to `example.com/cdn-cgi/imagedelivery/<ACCOUNT_HASH>/some-image-id/width=100,height=300` and assumes Flexible variants feature is turned on.

 To create a rule: